dreadnode/tensor-man/README.md

 * [PyTorch](https://pytorch.org/)

 > [!IMPORTANT]
-> Formats such as PyTorch are loaded and inspected in a networkless Docker container in order to prevent unintended code execution on the host machine.
+> PyTorch models are loaded and inspected in a networkless Docker container in order to prevent [unintended code execution](https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models) on the host machine.

 ## Install with Cargo